EthanBonsignori/portfolio/src/assets/posts/lookingbackatpastportfolios.md

 }
 ```

-It turns out there is a [lot simpler solution](https://formspree.io/), but it was a fun learning experience.
+It turns out there are a lot simpler solutions, [like formspree](https://formspree.io/), but it was still a fun learning experience.

 I hope you've enjoyed this small look through my past in portfolios, and maybe gained some appreciation for how I landed on the design of the site you're on now.
 I certainly had fun reminiscing.

-Until next time.